EXTENDED STAY : APPALACHIA

 "EZRA KLEIN GRILLS CA'S POSSIBLE GOVERNORS"

-Over a nine-month reporting period July 2026 - February 2027, photographer, Karen Lippowiths, will conduct approximately 30 field visits across five reporting loops spanning all five Appalachian subregions and 13 states.
-Focusing on counties identified as economically distressed or at risk by the Appalachian Regional Commission, Lippowiths will reside in local motels, speak with residents and local stakeholdersto examine the ways people create stability and a sense of home within spaces intended to be temporary.
+Over a nine-month reporting period July 2026 - March 2027, Lippowiths will conduct approximately 30 field visits spanning all five Appalachian subregions and 13 states.
+Focusing on counties identified as economically distressed or at risk by the Appalachian Regional Commission, Lippowiths will reside in local motels, speak with residents and local stakeholders to examine the ways people create stability and a sense of home within spaces intended to be temporary.

 JOURNEY THROUGH APPALACHIA